oscarotero/psr7-middlewares/README.md

 $dispatcher = $relay->getInstance([

-    //set the stream factory as first argument Middleware::CacheMaxAge('my-cache-directory')
+    //set the directory path where to store the cached responses Middleware::CacheMaxAge('cache/responses')

     function($request, $response, $next) {
         //Cache the response 1 hour